knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 &nbsp; &nbsp; When I built my first MVP spent 95% of my time only on technical aspects and anxious when I was thinking about users or validating idea.

 &nbsp; &nbsp; second paragraph here clickable_extension[^1]

+## Conclusion

+With this book SCOTT gives me the freedom to be imperfect,learn and practice something new.
+When I'm learning to bake , instinctly I'm nervous to be right on the first attempt itself and not allowing any margin for error.
+SCOTT keep re-iterates in multiple ways
+- Build to invalidate
+- Create and tear up
+- Build to fail
+- Deliberately set a moment to destroy your prototype

+So far when I built MVP, it is from my ego.
+I want to incubate my idea as protective as I can, and want to be right badly.
+Any doubt on the idea hurts my ego badly.
+By completely ignoring the user and paying user in this eco system.
+And eventually failed silently without notice.
+This book unshackles me from these ties, and release me from my ego and put me into reality.

 _Improvements to work on_